-These homemade root beer recipes were among the first carbonated soft drink recipes ever published.
-Old fashioned root beer is foamy in the glass and has a pleasant and truly unique flavor — fresh, yeasty, sparkling, and with just the slightest hint of alcohol.
+These old fashioned root beer recipes were among the first carbonated beverage recipes ever published.
+Homemade root beer is foamy in the glass and has a pleasant and truly unique flavor — fresh, yeasty, sparkling, and with just the slightest hint of alcohol.

-Have fun experimenting with the old time recipes, and you'll get to experience the wholesome and delicious soft drink your ancestors once enjoyed as children.
-It tastes amazing!
-And once you taste it, you will love it.
+Choose one of the recipes and have fun experimenting, and you'll get to experience the wholesome and delicious soft drink your ancestors once enjoyed as children.
+Homemade root beer tastes amazing!
+Once you taste it, you will love it.

 The Fleishmann's® Yeast Company (c.
 1915)